 Lisa has always felt strongly about conservation.
 Lisa grew up on the waters of Long Island, boating and developing a respect for our oceans.
 Through the years, she has watched our oceans struggle to survive.
 She feels strongly that students need to be educated about the environment so that they can make smarter decisions and become agents of change.
 Lisa serves on the board of a K-12 charter school, is a National Geographic certified educator and understands that learning through hands-on experience is impactful and empowering.
 She has shared messages about the importance of our oceans with scout troops and students.
 She is also a passionate scuba diver.
 As a professional PADI Divemaster affiliated with the largest dive shop in New York City, she enjoys sharing her passion with new and returning scuba divers.
 With these goals in mind, Lisa set out to protect our oceans by educating students through SeaSmart.
-Lisa, along with members of the SeaSmart team, will lead every camp week and accompany the students on their dives, along with their local dive guides and instructors.
+Lisa, along with members of the SeaSmart team, will accompany students on travel programs, along with their local dive guides and instructors.
 Email Lisa at email@example.com.

 Director of Education